 - I’m-ready-to-book moments – While most patients choose their healthcare provider carefully, they don’t have that much patience when it comes time to book an appointment.
 Your information needs to be easy to find immediately, and you should have seamless options to book an appointment.

-The rest of the trends listed below touch and/or influence these micro-moments.
+The rest of the strategies listed below touch and/or influence these micro-moments.

-Healthcare Trend #2: Website Design with Patients (and Patient Portals) In Mind
+Healthcare Marketing Strategy #2: Website Design with Patients (and Patient Portals) In Mind

 Have you ever invested any money into landscaping, cleaning services, or interior decorating for your facility?
 Of course you have—first impressions matter and patients don’t want to be treated in a place that looks like it’s from the set of Breaking Bad.

 Well, your website is just like your building’s exterior, and patients WILL judge you based on how it looks and functions.
-In fact, 48 percent of people cited a website’s design as the number one factor in deciding the credibility of a business, and once your page loads, users form an opinion in .05 seconds.
+In fact, 48% of people cited a website’s design as the number one factor in deciding the credibility of a business, and once your page loads, users form an opinion in .05 seconds.

-While some healthcare companies are shattering the ceiling when it comes to digital technology, the large majority of them are still struggling—research by Klein & Partners revealed that 11 percent of visitors to a hospital or health system say their website experience created new, negative feelings about that brand.
+While some healthcare companies are shattering the ceiling when it comes to digital technology, the large majority of them are still struggling—research by Klein & Partners revealed that 11% of visitors to a hospital or health system say their website experience created new, negative feelings about that brand.

 So, what DO patients want?
-A CDW Healthcare survey found that 89 percent of patients want easier, seamless access to their personal health records.
-They also want convenience—78 percent of consumers say they would be interested in receiving virtual health services, and virtual healthcare visits have increased from about 54 percent in 2014 to 71 percent in 2017.
+A CDW Healthcare survey found that 89% of patients want easier, seamless access to their personal health records.
+They also want convenience—78% of consumers say they would be interested in receiving virtual health services, and virtual healthcare visits have increased from about 54% in 2014 to 71% in 2017.

-They also need to be able to book your services online—71 percent of millennials prefer both online scheduling and receiving digital reminders, but they won’t be alone for long.
-Online booking is becoming a necessity, and Accenture predicts that by the end of 2019, 66 percent of health systems will offer self-scheduling and 64 percent of all patients will use self-scheduling.
+They also need to be able to book your services online—71% of millennials prefer both online scheduling and receiving digital reminders, but they won’t be alone for long.
+Online booking is becoming a necessity, and Accenture predicts that by the end of 2019, 66% of health systems will offer self-scheduling and 64% of all patients will use self-scheduling.